avivt10/ExamAdministration/README.md

-A test management project.
+A exam management project.
-Lecturer adds and deletes a test, adds and updates questions.
+Lecturer adds and deletes a exam, adds and updates questions.
 A student can log in and take an exam.